kazimalizaidi/fraud-detection-pipeline/README.md

 # 📖 Project Overview

-This project is an end-to-end **MLOps pipeline** for detecting fraudulent financial transactions in real time combining machine learning, explainable AI, and automated deployment into a live, interactive risk-monitoring dashboard.
-This project simulates a production-grade fraud detection system used by financial institutions to flag suspicious transactions in real time, while providing **explainable, audit-ready reasoning** behind every decision a critical requirement in risk management and regulatory compliance contexts.
+This project delivers an end-to-end **MLOps** pipeline for detecting fraudulent financial transactions in real time.
+By combining machine learning, explainable AI, and automated deployment, it simulates a production-grade system used by financial institutions to flag suspicious activity.
+Crucially, the pipeline provides audit-ready reasoning behind every decision—a critical requirement for modern risk management and regulatory compliance.

 The pipeline covers the full lifecycle: data engineering → model training → explainability → live dashboard → containerization → automated CI/CD.